 but in the believing.

 I am nothing special.
-God is the hero of this story and has been working His perfect will in the earth.
+God is the hero of this story, and He is the one who will work His perfect will in the earth.
+We get the honor of being a vessel He uses to accomplish that.

 I hope you have learned from my failures and victories what it looks like to trust in a good God and to walk with Him, allowing His love to work in and through you.
 My greatest reward is to have a small part in your victory march.

 God is faithful to fulfill His word in His time.
 Much of this story is yet to unfold, but I know this.
 God loves us with a love that we will not begin to grasp this side of glory.
 It is timeless, endless, and without boundaries.
 He is the one and only true God who holds eternity in His hands and yet chooses to step into our timeline at just the right moment to accomplish His purposes in and through us.
 What an amazing story He is writing with us!

-Appendix:And his blood has ransomed people for God
+Appendix:

+“Heart Beat” by Becka Shae from the album “Champion” (2014)

+And his blood has ransomed people for God From every tribe and language, people, every nation Where warriors have fallen, there's a resurrection comin' It's Your time to rise and shine Oh wake up, you sleeping giant!
+The wounds of injustice are being healed by the peace Of Yahweh, who's bringing us power through unity Where warriors have fallen, there's a resurrection comin' Dry bones, dry bones, come alive Yeah wake up, You sleeping giant!
+Your heartbeat, I feel it, I feel it Your heartbeat, I feel it, I feel it Your heartbeat, I feel it, I feel it Your heartbeat, I feel it, I feel it, I feel it!
+Yeshua, bring us together, bring us together Together we cry Yeshua, bring us together, bring us together Together we cry Yeshua, bring us together, bring us together Together we cry Out-out for Your heartbeat, Your heartbeat, oh Give us Your heartbeat!
+Yeah!
+This is the hour to know whose side to stand by Raise up a standard in battle for every fellow tribe Where warriors are fighting, there's a revival igniting Reserved for such a time Yeah arise, You blazing fire!
+Brave ones stand firm and listen to your destiny The rhythm of our Father moves with victory!
+Where warriors are fighting, there's a revival igniting Consume us oh God, and arise, blazing fire Your heartbeat, I feel it, I feel it Your heartbeat, I feel it, I feel it Your heartbeat, I feel it, I feel it Your heartbeat, I feel it, I feel it, I feel it!
+Yeshua, bring us together, bring us together Together we cry Yeshua, bring us together, bring us together Together we cry Yeshua, bring us together, bring us together Together we cry Out-out for Your heartbeat, Your heartbeat, oh Give us Your heartbeat!
+Yeah! [x3]

 Confessions from The Prayer on Mountain: